-You can smell the festering resentment coming off of that telling refrain: “my people are no goddamned good.”
+You can smell the festering resentment coming off of that telling refrain, which to my ears sounds like “my people are no goddamned good.”
 Hiawatha is traumatized, and his community is of no help.
+(The practical relevance of this situation, which goes by the term “lateral violence,” will be obvious to many Indigenous people today.)
 Moreover, there is a case to be made that it is the fault of his people that he is exiled and tormented, and he knows it.
 The Peacemaker grasps immediately that the principal impediment to Iroquois unity is just this sort of buried pain.
 It must be dealt with before all else.
 The Hiawatha story indicates the need to approach the work of social and political harmony through the healing of personal trauma, a fact which helps one understand the broad usage of the Condolence among the Haudenosaunee.
 This approach also explains why my good friend Kanatiio prefaces the Ohentonkariwatehkwen with Hiawatha’s three condolence strings.
 Both affirm unity, but the Condolence astutely acknowledges the personal distresses which invariably determine and impede so much of community life:

 It is said that, as we walk the path that is our life, there are times when things happen to distract us.
 When this happens it is easy for us to lose our way and stray from the path that is the good mind, and we suddenly find ourselves stumbling through the brush.
 As we struggle to push our way through the underbrush, trying to regain the clear path, we pick up burrs and thorns that cling to our clothing, pricking our skin.
 We get dusty and scared.
 Our fear causes us to cry and our hearts to pound.